NBA on ABC: Brad Nessler era (2002–2003)

 After obtaining the NBA broadcast rights, ABC courted two main announcers from the NBA on NBC, Bob Costas and Marv Albert.
 After Costas (who was reportedly offered a generous deal which also included offers to do play-by-play for ESPN's Major League Baseball telecasts and feature reports for ABC News) elected to remain with NBC.
 Albert signed a six-year deal with TNT, the network went with veteran broadcaster Brad Nessler to be the lead play-by-play announcer for its NBA broadcasts.
 Nessler, who before that point had not been the main voice for any professional sport on television, received a call from Marv Albert's agent, soon after being hired.
 On the call, Nessler said in an interview with the Internet Movie Database:

 I need to know everybody and you can't know everybody and Marv knows everyone...
 So, I'm just going to use him as a valuable resource, if it's all right with him.

 Nessler was initially joined on the broadcasts by color commentator Bill Walton and lead sideline reporter Michele Tafoya.
 The team of Nessler and Walton did two broadcasts together before ABC decided that Walton needed a partner (much like he had at NBC with Steve Jones) and assigned pre-game analyst Tom Tolbert to join the team.
 Nessler, Walton, and Tolbert called most regular season games and every network playoff game.
 Other games were called by the team of Brent Musburger and Sean Elliott.
 After suffering the worst ratings in NBA Finals history for the 2003 series, low ratings overall, and harsh criticism, ABC decided to retool the team.
 More to the point, during this particular period, Brad Nessler was accused by media analysts (among them, New York Times columnist Richard Sandomir) of not knowing game strategy well, lacking rhythm and enthusiasm in his game call, not bringing out the best in his partners, too often ignoring the score and his tendency to stammer.

-This was also the only year that ABC broadcast both the NBA and the Stanley Cup Finals involving teams from one market in the same year, as both the New Jersey Nets and the New Jersey Devils were in their respective league's finals.
-During ABC's broadcast of Game 3 between the San Antonio Spurs and the Nets in New Jersey on June 8, Nessler said that ABC was in a unique situation preparing for both that game and Game 7 of the Stanley Cup Finals between the Devils and the Mighty Ducks of Anaheim the following night.
-ESPN and ABC's lead NHL voice Gary Thorne mentioned this the following night, and thanked Nessler for promoting ABC's broadcast of Game 7 of the Stanley Cup Finals.
+This was also the only year that ABC broadcast both the NBA and the Stanley Cup Final involving teams from one market in the same year, as both the New Jersey Nets and the New Jersey Devils were in their respective league's finals.
+During ABC's broadcast of Game 3 between the San Antonio Spurs and the Nets in New Jersey on June 8, Nessler said that ABC was in a unique situation preparing for both that game and Game 7 of the Stanley Cup Final between the Devils and the Mighty Ducks of Anaheim the following night.
+ESPN and ABC's lead NHL voice Gary Thorne mentioned this the following night, and thanked Nessler for promoting ABC's broadcast of game seven of the Stanley Cup Final.